AmerGastroAssn/lms-templates/2019/Readme.md

 # New Features:

   - Include Tabs for **Description** and **Pricing**
+  - Right Hand panel card section added
+  - Responsive with Card Section moving at the bottom on mobile view
   - New Image for 2019 [Card Header Image Link](http://media.mycrowdwisdom.com.s3.amazonaws.com/aga/images/NPPA_2019.jpg)

 # Extras